 As for being in there after dark, or even during the day, I would also recall the maxim, “The problem is not when you’re in the woods alone, the problem is when you’re not alone.”
 Split Rock being uniquely iffy land — free, but not precisely open; discouraged, but not forbidden — you have a higher chance of encountering marginal people.
 If crime has happened at Split Rock, it hasn’t been in the papers, but in my view it’s best to plan one’s excursion with friends.
 (I have more to say on “marginal” people at Split Rock, though, and not all of it is scary.)

 Lastly, while you’re not likely to get cancer from an afternoon at Split Rock, it’s true that it was a dumping ground for waste and garbage for almost 100 years.
-PCBs are rumored to be in the ground, and you will notice some areas where trees are unhealthy, thanks to salts and acids from the bygone TNT production.
 Human waste from the factory was dumped regularly onto the ground, and some of the houses near the quarry didn’t even have proper sewage systems until very recently when the DEC threatened the homeowners with huge fines.
 Time eventually heals all wounds, but keep in mind that a century ago this place was foul, noxious and highly explosive.
 If your picnic lunch falls on the ground here, the “five second rule” really ought not be observed.

 So much for the warnings and disclaimers.